 Tanuja has also collaborated with the legendary State of Bengal (Björk, Massive Attack, Nusrat Fateh Ali Khan, Cheb i Sabbah).
 Directed by Tim Cunningham and edited by Atom Fellows, the music video for their track “Between the Rock & the Ether“ (itself a ‘rock-n-reading’, the dance track interwoven with passages from Bombay Blues) released on August 5, 2015.

 Tanuja wrote and directed the award-winning short film The Test, and was a finalist for the Asian Women of Achievement Awards for the United Kingdom as well as voted one of the world’s 50 Coolest Desis by Desiclub.com.
-She has been selected as a KultureShop cultural and artistic “Influencer” as well as a Leading Face for Triveni Sarees’ Dare2Drape campaign.
+She has been selected as a KultureShop cultural and artistic “Influencer” and is part of the #PinkLadyResists campaign as well as a Leading Face for Triveni Sarees’ Dare2Drape campaign.
 Soon after Born Confused launched, Time Out New York brought her on board as Guest Consulting Editor for their groundbreaking issue: Time Out New York’s South Asian New York Special.

-She is currently working on her next novel, album, and music video (with Atom Fellows; a grassroots female/human/LGBTQ+ empowerment PSA for “Deep Blue She”), as well as a multimedia project with artist Lisa Cirenza.
+Tanuja is currently working on her next novel and album, as well as the Deep Blue She music video/PSA: a grassroots female/human/LGBTQ+ empowerment and racial/gender equality project for her song “Deep Blue She”.
+She is also collaborating on a multimedia project with artist Lisa Cirenza.

 READ Tanuja’s tribute to Prince HERE.